JM-Laurel/STAT-134-Probability-Theory/README.md

 	- Craps Principle
 - Section-5 Central Limit Theorem
 	- rule of thumb for CLT approximation instead of {range of X} should be {range of S_n}
-	- added standardization asterisk of a and b
+	- added standardization asterisk for a and b

 ### Version 1 (07-16-2019)
 - brief treatise on discrete probability